 Statistical Bioinformatics Lab

-Wenyi Wang received her PhD in Biostatistics (Johns Hopkins University, 2007) and a joint postdoctoral training at Stanford Genome Technology Center and UC Berkeley Statistics (2007-2010).
-In 2010, she joined the Department of Bioinformatics and Computational Biology at the University of Texas MD Anderson Cancer Center.
-Wenyi's research includes contributions to statistical bioinformatics in cancer, including MuSE for subclonal mutation calling, DeMixT for transcriptome deconvolution, Famdenovo for de novo mutation identification, and more recently, a pan-cancer characterization of genetic intra-tumor heterogeneity in subclonal selection.
-Her group is focused on the development and application of computational methods to study the evolution of the human genome as well as the cancer genome, and to further develop risk prediction models to accelerate the translation of biological findings to clinical practice.
+Dr. Wenyi Wang is a Professor of Bioinformatics and Computational Biology and Biostatistics at the University of Texas MD Anderson Cancer Center.
+She received her PhD from Johns Hopkins University and performed postdoctoral training in statistical genomics at UC Berkeley with Terry Speed and genome technology at Stanford with Ron Davis.
+Wenyi’s research includes significant contributions to statistical bioinformatics in cancer, including MuSE for subclonal mutation calling, DeMixT for transcriptomic deconvolution.
+More recently, she led a pan-cancer characterization of genetic intra-tumor heterogeneity in subclonal selection, as well as a pan-cancer biomarker identification through integrative deconvolution of transcriptomic/genomic data.
+Her group is focused on the development of computational methods to study the evolution of cancer cells, and further develop risk prediction models to accelerate the translation of biological findings to clinical practice.

 Pre-doctoral and post-doctoral fellow positions are available (see the biostatistics position and the cancer genomics position).
 Please inquire with Dr. Wang.